ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 * A lower RMSE indicates that the model forecast value is closer to the observation value.
 * If MBIAS > 1, then the forecast is too high on average by (MBIAS - 1)%.
 If MBIAS < 1, then the forecast is too low on average by (1 - MBIAS)%.

-Grid STAT Files
+Grid-Stat Files
 ^^^^^^^^^^^^^^^^^^^

-The grid STAT files contain gridded variables like reflectivity and precipitation.
-A description of the grid STAT file can be found `here <https://met.readthedocs.io/en/latest/Users_Guide/grid-stat.html#introduction>`__.
+The Grid-Stat files contain gridded variables like reflectivity and precipitation.
+A description of the Grid-Stat file can be found :ref:`here <met:grid-stat>`.

-As with the point STAT file, there are several MET tests and statistics in the grid STAT file.
-Again, to simplify this dataset we suggest that users focus on the MET tests and statistics found in the table below.
-As before, the MET tests are found in column 24 ‘LINE_TYPE’ of the grid STAT file.
+As with the Point-Stat file, there are several MET tests and statistics in the Grid-Stat file.
+Again, to simplify this dataset we suggest that users focus on the MET tests and statistics found in :numref:`Table %s <GridStatStatistics>` below.
+As before, the MET tests are found in column 24 ‘LINE_TYPE’ of the Grid-Stat file.
 The table also shows the user the columns for the statistics of interest.
-For a more detailed description of the grid STAT files look here: 11.
-Grid-Stat Tool — MET 10.1.2 documentation
+For a more detailed description of the Grid-Stat files, view the :ref:`MET Grid-Stat Documentation <met:grid-stat>`.

+.. _GridStatStatistics:

 .. table:: Grid-Stat Statistics